 At times since 1997 it seems as if the Labour government has been seduced by siren voices urging the superiority of the private sector and the values of the market, blurring the distinction between 'choice' and personalisation, and barely a mention in the 1997 manifesto, need to be providers as well as commissioners or regulators of services, and must be ambitious in bringing together partners, local and national, to address the needs of their own communities in ways appropriate to local circumstances.
-Those needs necessarily transcend the traditional range meet the economic social and environmental challenges in ways which maximise the use of scarce financial resources.
-To paraphrase Bill Clinton's comments to annual conference in 2006, we are the change agents in our areas, with a
+Those needs necessarily transcend the traditional range of local authority services, and may well equally transcend traditional local government boundaries, but councils are uniquely well placed to forge the machinery required to meet the economic social and environmental challenges in ways which maximise the use of scarce financial resources.
+To paraphrase Bill Clinton's comments to annual conference in 2006, we are the change agents in our areas, with a knowledge and a legitimacy unmatched by anyone else.